By Louis Liebenberg

 CyberTracker has grown from a simple hypothesis: The art of tracking may have been the origin of science.
 Science may have evolved more than a hundred thousand years ago with the evolution of modern hunter-gatherers.
 Scientific reasoning may therefore be an innate ability of the human mind.
-This may have far-reaching implications for indigenous knowledge, citizen science and self-education.
+This may have far-reaching implications for indigenous knowledge, self-education and citizen science.

 In 1990 I ran the persistence hunt with !Nate at Lone Tree in the Kalahari.
 The persistence hunt involves running down an antelope in the mid-day heat on an extremely hot day – chasing the antelope until it drops from heat exhaustion.

 In 2001 I worked with David Attenborough on the BBC film showing Karoha doing the Persistence Hunt.
 And in 2009 the persistence hunt was brought to the attention of the endurance running world in the best-selling book Born to Run by Christopher McDougall.
 You can watch Karoha running down a kudu in the video at

 Reviving the Dying Art of Tracking

 !Nate asked me to help them.
 They could no longer live as hunter-gathers and needed jobs.
 Wildlife in the Kalahari has been decimated by fences that cut off migration routes.
 It was no longer viable to live as hunter-gatherers.
 And the art of tracking was dying out.
-After hundreds of thousands of years, traditional tracking skills may soon be lost.
+After hundreds of thousands of years, traditional tracking skills may have been lost.
 Yet tracking can be developed into a new science with far-reaching implications for nature conservation.